Vũng Tàu (city): Resorts and theme parks

+Vũng Tàu has been a major tourist site since the time of Cochinchina.
+It was developed as a seaside tourist city with many hospitality facilities.
+Nowadays, besides the domestic hotel brands, the city is also home to some international hotel brands, including Pullman, Ibis, Mercure (all are under Accor), Fusion Suites (Fusion Hotel Group).

+Blanca City, a resort and waterpark developed Sun Group on March 2nd Boulevard, Ward 10 (Tam Thắng), near the Chí Linh Centre area was groundbroke on May 16, 2025.
+The waterpark has opened since Tết 2026.
+The resort is still under construction, and the project will also provide space for international hotels.

-A big resort project has just been licensed by the Vietnamese government, the Saigon Atlantis.
+Another large resort project was licensed by the Vietnamese government, the Saigon Atlantis, located at Chí Linh – Cửa Lấp area, along the March 2nd Boulevard, Ward 11 and 12 (Tam Thắng), next to Long Hải.
 Upon completion, this entertainment project worth US$300 million in capital investment will include resorts, shopping and sailing.
 The investor of this project is proposing to raise the investment capital to US$4 billion.
 Two other noteworthy entertainment projects awaiting licensing are Vũng Tàu Aquarium, which will cost US$250 million, and Bàu Trũng, a Disneyland-like entertainment park which will cost US$250 million.
 The project includes Landmark Tower, an 88-story skyscraper proposed to be built and completed by 2010 in Vũng Tàu by a USA-based company, Good Choice Import – Export Investment Inc, once built will likely be the highest building in Vietnam.
 The project is under consideration for approval by the local provincial government.

-Culture

-Vũng Tàu boasts a rich and diverse culture thanks to its unique location and history of foreign influences and domestic immigration.